KHOURYREPO/Anomaly_detection_with_PCA/README.md

-The dataset is in 2 CSV files in the folder Data, # 1. training.csv  and

-# 2. validation.csv,
+The dataset is in 2 CSV files in the folder Data, # 1. training.csv  and # 2. validation.csv,
  each consisting of 18 rows.
 From the 6 locations, the first 3 rows correspond to measurements of ozone, nitrogen oxide, and carbon dioxide of the first location, repeated subsequently for the other locations

 ## Tools used in the project

-The project was programmed in python language
+The project was programmed in Python language